 So how about you?

-How can you be more authentically you in your relationships and allow the people in your life to be who they are?
+How can you be more authentically you in a new relationship (or even one you’ve been in for many years) and allow the people in your life to be who they are?

 How could this free up energy that could be weighing you down right now?

 If you begin making choices to be more “real,” it could be a difference-maker in your life and relationships.